Agency disputes claim that trooper sexually assaulted woman

-WAXAHACHIE, Texas (AP) — The Texas Department of Public Safety is disputing allegations that a state trooper sexually assaulted a woman while he arrested her on suspicion of drunken driving.
+WAXAHACHIE, Texas (AP) — The Texas Department of Public Safety said it disputes allegations that one of its state troopers sexually assaulted a woman while he was arresting her on suspicion of drunken driving.

-A lawyer representing the woman says the trooper offered to let her go during a field sobriety test Sunday in exchange for sexual favors.
-Attorney Lee Merritt says in statement Monday that his client declined the trooper’s advances and that the trooper then groped her and forced something into her vagina.
-It’s unclear whether Merritt is pursuing a civil or criminal case.
+A lawyer representing the woman said Monday that the trooper offered to let her go during a field sobriety test Sunday in exchange for sexual favors.
+Attorney Lee Merritt said in a statement that his client declined the trooper’s advances and that the trooper then groped her and forced something into her vagina.

-The Department of Public Safety said it reviewed dashcam video after hearing the allegations and that the recording shows no evidence to support her claims.
-The agency said it would forward the video to the Ellis County prosecutor for review.
+Merritt called the arrest “prolonged” and said the assault took place inside and outside the police vehicle.

+It’s unclear whether Merritt is pursuing a civil or criminal case or filing a complaint with the department.
+The claim received attention from bloggers and activists on social media.

 Most Read Nation & World Stories